cucumber-ltd/eu/README.md

 It's useful for consuming data, especially from HTTP/REST APIs with proper caching headers set.

-"Eu" means "gotten" in Fench.
+"Eu" means "gotten" in French.

+This library is heavily inspired from Kevin Swiber's [request-caching](https://github.com/kevinswiber/request-caching).

 ## Features